Regenerate 2021 will be held November 3 & 4!

 More about Regenerate

 Hear from experts.
 Make lasting connections.
 Take home new skills and ideas.
 Begin partnerships for change.
 REGENERATE is a hub for individuals and groups coming together around the concepts of fostering ecological, economic, and social health through education, innovation, collaboration, and progressive land stewardship.
-Learn more about our diverse group of speakers who will lead extraordinary virtual plenary sessions, roundtable discussions, and intensive workshops.
+Learn more about our diverse group of speakers who will lead extraordinary plenary sessions, roundtable discussions, and intensive workshops.

 REGENERATE brings together a broad community, as diverse as the lands that it manages.
 In past years, our attendees have come from across the Southwest, the rest of the US, Canada, and Mexico, and from countries as far away as France, Kenya, and Australia, bringing with them their expertise as farmers and ranchers, scientists, agencies, land stewards, and innovators in managing healthy land, producing healthy food, and fostering healthy communities.
 Whether you are a young farmer preparing to dig your hands into the soil for the first time or a professional interested in new ideas and opportunities for collaboration, our conference has something for you.
 And with virtual access to most events, anybody can participate.